tewidis/CN/markdown/cdns_and_overlay_networks.md

         conditions between all client-cluster pairs
 2. Distributed System for Performance Metrics
     * Coarse-grained global layer operates at larger time scales (minutes)
-        - Gloabl view of client quality measurements
+        - Global view of client quality measurements
         - Builds a data-driven prediction model of video quality
-    * Fine-grained per-client decision layer that operates the the millisecond time scale
+    * Fine-grained per-client decision layer that operates at the millisecond time scale
         - Makes actual decisions upon a client request
         - Based on latest (but possibly stale) pre-computed global model and